Skip to main content

 Equitorial Coordinate System

-• North/South: Some objects are only visible in the northern or southern hemisphere.
-The coordinates give us this information, meaning an observatory site can be chosen where the target rises high enough above the horizon to be viewed easily.
+• North/South: Some objects are only visible from the northern or southern hemisphere.
+Coordinates help choose a site where the object rises high enough above the horizon.

-• Time of night: As the Earth spins, the stars look like they move across the sky, with some rising and setting just like the Sun.
-Using an object's coordinates, we can find the best time to observe it each night, usually when it is high in the sky.
+• Time of night: As Earth spins, objects rise and set.
+Coordinates help find the best time to observe an object each night, usually when it is highest in the sky.

-This is all a bit more complicated for the Moon, asteroids, and planets that are orbiting around the Sun, as their coordinates do not stay the same.
-However, we can calculate what their coordinates are at a particular time, so we can still work out when they can be observed.
+This is more complicated for the Moon, asteroids, and planets, because their positions change.
+However, we can calculate their coordinates for a particular time, so we can still plan observations.

-The coordinates of objects are used to help to make the coloured bars that you might see as you Go Observing.
+Coordinates are also used to help make the coloured bars you might see while you Go Observing.

 Instrument: What do you want to find out?

 Professional telescopes usually have several different instruments.
-Which instrument you use will depend on what you want to learn from your observation.
+The best instrument depends on what you want to learn.

 Image